Chart Color Schemes

 Eaton - Pelican Point faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 13.1%, significantly lower than the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 10.2%, followed by postgraduate qualifications (1.5%) and graduate diplomas (1.4%).
-Vocational credentials are prominent, with 44.7% of residents aged 15+ holding them, including advanced diplomas (9.3%) and certificates (35.4%).
+The area has university qualification rates of 13.1%, significantly lower than the Australian average of 30.4%.
+Bachelor degrees are most common among these qualifications at 10.2%, followed by postgraduate qualifications at 1.5% and graduate diplomas at 1.4%.
+Vocational credentials are prevalent, with 44.7% of residents aged 15 and above holding them.
+Advanced diplomas account for 9.3% and certificates for 35.4%.

 Frequently Asked Questions - Education